benpurdy/js-ray-caster/README.md

 A little ray casting engine in javascript.
 All rasterizing is handled in javascript, webGL is used to get the pixels on the screen and apply depth-based lighting because the canvas putImageData() method is slooooowwww..

-## I Just Want to Play It!

-[Try the live demo](https://benpurdy.github.io/js-ray-caster/public/), maybe it will work on your computer/phone (no promises, this is very much a work in progres).
+[**Try the live demo**](https://benpurdy.github.io/js-ray-caster/public/), maybe it will work on your computer/phone (no promises, this is very much a work in progres).

 The live demo is updated every so often but might be a little behind the current source code.